-When room-sharing, parents keep a crib, bassinet, or other child’s bed in their room, often near their bed.
-Room-sharing is fairly common, especially early on in a baby’s life, when night-time feedings need to be frequent.
+When room-sharing, parents keep a crib, bassinet, or other sleep surface in their room, often near their bed.
+Room-sharing is fairly common and recommended by the AAP, especially for the first 6 months to reduce the risk of SIDS.
+It is also convenient for some parents during the first months or first year when night-time feedings need to be frequent.

-When bed-sharing, on the other hand, parents share their bed with their baby; however, the American Academy of Pediatrics recommends against bed sharing, since there are major concerns about accidental injury to the baby when parents are asleep, including suffocation and death.
-Bed-sharing is common in many non-Western cultures, where infant death rates, especially from sudden infant death syndrome (SIDS), are low.
-However, other cultural differences could have an impact on these results.
+When surface sharing, on the other hand, parents share their bed with their baby.
+It’s important to know that the American Academy of Pediatrics recommends against surface sharing, since there are major concerns about accidental injury to the baby when parents are asleep, including suffocation and death.
+That said, bed-sharing is common in many non-Western cultures, where infant death rates, especially from sudden infant death syndrome (SIDS), are low, though other cultural differences could have an impact on these results.

-Co-sleeping is a topic with many points of view, and it has both benefits and drawbacks, but ultimately you and your family must decide what sleep style is best for you and Baby.
+Surface sharing (co-sleeping) is a topic with many points of view, and it has risks and benefits.
+Ultimately you and your family should decide what sleep style is best for you and your little one.

 - Helps some babies sleep more easily